raisely/parkes-api-test/README.md

 The test runner sets up a `describe` block for each route.

 Each route is called during the **beforeAll** phase of the test.
-This is different from most test patterns, but in order to assert things about the result of a HTTP call you only need to make that call once.
+This is different from most test patterns, but in order to assert things about the result of a HTTP request you only need to make that request once.

 Each route will have one `it` block for asserting the return status and body content of the route.